caltechlibrary/martian/README.md

 ☺︎ Acknowledgments
 -----------------------

-The [vector artwork](https://thenounproject.com/search/?q=martian&i=63049) of a book used as a starting point for the logo for this repository was created by [Gonzalo Bravo](https://thenounproject.com/webposible/) for the [Noun Project](https://thenounproject.com).
+The [vector artwork](https://thenounproject.com/search/?q=martian&i=63049) of an alien spaceship used as a starting point for the logo for this repository was created by [Gonzalo Bravo](https://thenounproject.com/webposible/) for the [Noun Project](https://thenounproject.com).
 It is licensed under the Creative Commons [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.
 The vector graphics was modified by Mike Hucka to change the color.

 ☮︎ Copyright and license